DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

     }
     ```

-### Apply Custom Accent Colors to Fluent Themes
+### Use Custom Accent Colors in Fluent Themes

-This example demonstrates how to apply a Fluent theme with a custom accent color.
-The theme switcher includes:
+The theme switcher allows you to apply a Fluent theme with a custom accent color as follows:

 * A masked input field used to enter hex color values
 * A color picker for visual color selection

-* Automatic theme updates when a custom color is selected
+The theme is applied automatically when a user selects the color.

 Review implementation details in the [ThemeSwitcherContainer.razor](./CS/switcher/switcher/Components/ThemeSwitcher/ThemeSwitcherContainer.razor) file.

-### Add Stylesheets to a Theme (Apply Styles to Non-DevExpress UI Elements)
+### Add Custom Stylesheets to the Application (Apply Styles to Non-DevExpress UI Elements)

 Our DevExpress Blazor themes affect DevExpress components only.
 To apply theme-specific styles to non-DevExpress elements or the entire application, add external stylesheets to the theme using its `AddFilePaths()` method: